unioslo/brukerinfo/INSTALL.md

 ```

 where `cerebrum` is the user that should be updating the code, and `wwwgroup` is
-the administration group that both the administrators and the apache user should
+the administration group that both the administrators and the httpd user should
 be in.

 If no such common group is available, the different files has to be readable by
 everyone instead.
 Note, however, that the `data/` directory might be used for
 passwords files in the future, and should therefore not be readable by anyone
-other than the apache user.
+other than the httpd user.

 ### `www_docs`

 `www_docs` is the web directory, available to the public, so make sure that the
-location of this directory equals apaches *DocumentRoot* for this project.
+location of this directory equals Apache's *DocumentRoot* for this project.
 For
 instance, if *DocumentRoot* is `/var/www/brukerinfo`, move `www_docs` to be this
 directory.
 The code is usually::